-In the DECON scenario, the reactor recirculation system components are assumed to be decontaminated using chemical agents prior to the start of dismantling operations.
+In the DECON scenario, the reactor coolant system components are assumed to be decontaminated using chemical agents prior to the start of dismantling operations.
 This type of decontamination can be expected to have a significant ALARA impact, since in this scenario the removal work is done within the first few years of shutdown.
+A decontamination factor (average reduction) of 10 is assumed for the process.
 Disposal of the decontamination solution effluent is included within the estimate as a "process liquid waste" charge.
+In the SAFSTOR scenario, radionuclide decay is expected to provide the same benefit and, therefore, a chemical decontamination is not included.